-- 1. SEXUAL ASSAULT: If you are a sexual assault victim, report it to the police immediately.
-Preserve the physical evidence.
-Do not bathe, douche, use the toilet, or change clothing.
-If you have been raped, you should seek medical treatment immediately, regardless of whether you report the matter to the police. - 2.
-TELEPHONE HARASSMENT: Obscene or threatening telephone calls should be reported to the police immediately.
+- SEXUAL ASSAULT: If you have been sexually assaulted, you should seek medical treatment immediately, regardless of whether you report the matter to the police.
+In order to preserve the physical evidence, do not bathe, douche, use the toilet or change clothing.
+If you are a sexual assault victim, it is best to report it to the police immediately. - TELEPHONE HARASSMENT: Obscene or threatening telephone calls should be reported to the police immediately.
 Other harassing phone calls should be reported if they persist.
 If you receive such a call, remain calm and hang up.
 Always record the exact time and date you received the call.
-This information will assist police investigators. - 3.
-BOMB THREATS: If you know of a bomb threat, contact OSU Police at 911, or use the Orange Shield phone app.
-Notify your supervisor, department head, or community mentor and wait for further instructions.
-Record as much information about the call as you can remember. - 4.
-BURGLARY AND LARCENY: Property crimes are the highest reported crimes on the OSU campus.
-To aid police in locating property, we recommend you always record the serial numbers of any items of value (such as computers, cell phones, televisions, etc.).
-If you feel you have been a victim of a property crime, report the incident immediately to the OSU Police at 405-744-6523 or use the Orange Shield phone app.
+This information will assist police investigators.

-- 5. ASSAULT AND BATTERY: The best thing to do when confronted in an assault and battery situation is to try to escape and immediately notify the police by dialing 911 or using the Orange Shield phone app. - 6.
-OTHER CRIMES: There are many other crimes that occur on campus.
+- BOMB THREATS: If you know of a bomb threat, contact the OSU Police Department at 911 or use the Orange Shield safety app.
+Notify your supervisor, department head or community mentor and wait for further instructions.
+Record as much information about the call as you can remember. - BURGLARY AND LARGENY: Property crimes are the highest reported crimes on the OSU campus.
+To aid police in locating property, we recommend you always record the serial numbers of any items of value (such as computers, cellphones, televisions, etc.).
+If you feel you have been a victim of a property crime, report the incident immediately to the OSU Police Department at 405-744-6523 or use the Orange Shield safety app. - ASSAULT AND BATTERY: The best thing to do when confronted in an assault and battery situation is to try to escape and immediately notify the police by dialing 911, activating a blue phone or using the Orange Shield safety app. - OTHER CRIMES: There are many other crimes that occur on campus.
 Generally, you should protect yourself and others and report information to police as soon as practical.